 From trade to Nato, the EU and Turkey have enjoyed a productive relationship in many domains for decades.
-However, recently relations have turned frosty as concerns mount over the rule of law and the state of democracy in the country with media outlets being closed and journalists being jailed.
-There are also concerns about Turkey’s military intervention in Syria.
+However, recently relations have turned frosty as concerns mount over Turkey’s military intervention in Syria as well as the rule of law and the state of democracy in the country with media outlets being closed and journalists being jailed.

 These developments are all the more reason for MEPs to take another look at how the EU and Turkey are working together.
 Read on for an overview of the state of play on various aspects of EU-Turkey relations.